vykuang/toronto-service-calls-2023/docs/dbt.md

 Requires `project_dir` and `profiles_dir` to be set, defined as either a prefect block

 Basically triggers the bash `dbt` commands to run

+### Implementation

+- use `prefect-dbt`
+  - executor needs `dbt-core` installed
+    - and `dbt-bigquery` so that dbt can connect to bq
+  - setup profile block
+  - set profiles.yml and project folder dir
+- dockerize the dbt-core and dbt-bigquery and use it to run `dbt` CLI commands
+  - container has all the models baked in
+  - runs code on bigquery datasets